astrivant/polyad/docs/deployment/postgresql.md

 tolerance, stabilization and bounds.
 The metric is already global: do not sum copies from multiple operator metrics endpoints.
 The corresponding Prometheus series is `polyad_postgresql_connections`, with explicit sample and state freshness gauges.
-Disabled, failed or stale samples return HTTP 503, rather than zero connections.
+Disabled, failed or stale samples return HTTP 503.

 The minimum is always at least one instance, and at least three when HA is enabled.
 Scale-up allows one instance per 120 seconds after a 60-second